Heathrow Airport Consultation

-WRAtH Western Rail to Heathrow by Network Rail has proposed to close the Chequers Bridge on Hallow Hill Lane permanently without offering an alternative route and we all know what chaos it caused when SBC closed it last time!
-Please, we request you visit one of the drop-in sessions or write to them to voice your opinion.
+Market Lane & Chequers Bridge Western Rail to Heathrow (WRAtH) by Network Rail has proposed to close the Chequers Bridge on Hallow Hill Lane permanently without offering an alternative route and we all know what chaos it caused when SBC closed it last time!

 Slough Borough Council is being pressed by Langley and Iver residents for the route to